steqeq/0000/docs/understand/file_reorg.md

 ## Adopting the Linux foundation Filesystem Hierarchy Standard (FHS)

-In order to standardize ROCm directory structure and directory content layout ROCm has adopted the [FHS] (https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html), adhering to open source conventions for Linux-based distribution.
+In order to standardize ROCm directory structure and directory content layout ROCm has adopted the [FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html), adhering to open source conventions for Linux-based distribution.
 FHS ensures internal consistency within the ROCm stack, as well as external consistency with other systems and distributions.
 The ROCm proposed file structure is outlined below:

 ```none
 /opt/rocm-<ver>